-In security news last week, it was reported that Twitter (and other sites like ABC news) were the victims of hackers.
-Twitter announced that 250 thousand of its users accounts may have been compromised and the hacks are thought to have originated in China (Wow, Surprise, Feigns Dramatic, Over the Top, and Shocked Look).
+In security news last week, it was reported that Twitter (and other sites like ABC News) was the victim of hackers.
+Twitter announced that 250 thousand of its users’ accounts may have been compromised, and the hacks are thought to have originated in China (Wow, Surprise, Feigns Dramatic, Over the Top, and Shocked Look).

 What does China’s attack on Twitter Mean to You?

-This does not mean that you cannot at least be a little proactive.
+This does not mean you cannot at least be proactive.

 Facts are facts.
 Although there is nothing that you can do about a truly sophisticated hack, you can at least make the game as difficult as possible for your adversary.